alex-bellon/wikipedia/README.md

 - [Donkey vote](https://en.wikipedia.org/wiki/Donkey_vote) - a ballot cast in an election that uses a preference voting system, where a voter is permitted or required to rank candidates on the ballot paper, and ranks them based on the order they appear on the ballot paper.
 - [Drunk Tank Pink](https://en.wikipedia.org/wiki/Baker-Miller_pink) is a tone of pink which has been observed to reduce hostile, violent or aggressive behavior.
 - [Dual-tone multi-frequency signaling](https://en.wikipedia.org/wiki/Dual-tone_multi-frequency_signaling) - a telecommunication signaling system using the voice-frequency band over telephone lines between telephone equipment and other communications devices and switching centers.
+- [Engineer's ring](https://en.wikipedia.org/wiki/Engineer's_Ring) - a ring worn by members of the United States Order of the Engineer, a fellowship of engineers who must be a certified Professional Engineer or graduated from an accredited engineering program (or be within one academic year of graduation to participate).
+The ring is usually a stainless steel band worn on the little finger of the dominant hand.
+This is so that it makes contact with all work done by the engineer.
+Rings used to be cast in iron in the most unattractive and simple form to show the nature of work.
+The ring is symbolic of the oath taken by the wearer, and symbolizes the unity of the profession in its goal of benefitting mankind.
+The stainless steel from which the ring is made depicts the strength of the profession.
 - [Ersatz Good](https://en.wikipedia.org/wiki/Ersatz_good) - Substitute good, normally inferior.
 - [Etagere](https://en.wikipedia.org/wiki/%C3%89tag%C3%A8re) - a French set of hanging or standing open shelves for the display of collections of objects or ornaments
 - [Factory-kitchen](https://en.wikipedia.org/wiki/Factory-kitchen) - a large mechanized enterprise of food service in the Soviet Union, originated in the 1920–1930s.
 Its main purpose was centralized preparation of food (both prefabrication and full processing) supplied for communal dining rooms or for personal purchase.